 Lead capture is the action that happens on your website when your visitors convert into leads.
-Typically this happens using lead capture forms, lead capture pages and in eCommerce on checkout pages.
+Typically this happens using lead capture forms, lead capture pages, and in eCommerce on checkout pages.

-A lead capture form is the tool used to collect customer data.
+A lead capture form is a tool used to collect customer data.
 The main purpose of lead capture forms is to collect contact information by giving customers something in exchange for their data - be it a guide, discount code, or a product demo.